userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 ---
 title: Integrating the database
 metadata:
-    description: Adding database integration to our page
+    description: Customizing our UserFrosting controller to retrieve dynamic data from the database and display it in our page.
 taxonomy:
     category: docs
 ---

 Now that we have a sprinkle with an empty page to work with, it's time to get started with our database integration.
-Our data structures for the database table will be straight forward: We'll store pastries in a `pastries` table using the following columns:
+Our data structures for the database table will be straightforward.
+We'll store pastries in a `pastries` table using the following columns:

-- id
+- `id`
-- name
+- `name`
-- description
+- `description`
-- origin
+- `origin`

 ## Creating a data model

 First, we create the [data model](database/overview#data-models).
-In this model, we define the table name, list the column we want to be fillable and enable the automatic timestamp creation.
+In this model, we define the table name, list the columns we want to be [mass assignable](https://laravel.com/docs/5.4/eloquent#mass-assignment) and enable automatic timestamp creation.

-`app/sprinkles/pastries/src/Database/Models/Pastries.php`
+`app/sprinkles/pastries/src/Database/Models/Pastry.php`
 ```php
 <?php